adaajaghaku/alx-zero_day/README.md

-uppddaating upďating my first read me i am updating my readme for the first time on the github interface
+upďating my first read me
+i am updating my readme for the first time on the github interface